 Will banking sperm delay my medical treatment?

 Fortunately, storing semen samples does not have to delay the start of medical treatment.
 It is best to collect a specimen after 48 hours of abstinence from sexual activity.
 Although sperm constantly are being produced in the testes, it takes some time to replenish the sperm level after each ejaculation.
 To allow recovery of maximum semen volume, the second sample should be collected after another 48 hours of abstinence.
 If scheduling of a medical treatment does not allow that much time, waiting 24 hours between collections is usually enough.
-Men usually are advised to store several samples, but preserving even one may be worthwhile.
+Men are advised to store several samples, but preserving even one may be worthwhile.

 What influences sperm quality?